Chamizal dispute: Origins (1848–1899)

-The river continually shifted south between 1852 and 1868, with the most radical shift in the river occurring after a flood in 1864.
+The river continually shifted south between 1848 and the early 1900s, with the most radical shifts in the river occurring after floods in 1862, 1864, and 1865.
 By 1873 the river had moved approximately 600 acre, cutting off land that was in effect made United States territory.
 The newly exposed land came to be known as El Chamizal, and eventually the land was settled and incorporated as part of El Paso.
 Both Mexico and the United States claimed the land.
 In 1895, Mexican citizens filed suit in the Juárez Primary Court of Claims to reclaim the land.
+The newly formed International Boundary Commission took up the case that same year, titling the case "Chamizal case no.4."

 In 1899, both countries dug a channel across the heel of the horseshoe bend of the river at the dispute site for flood control purposes.
 This moved a 385 acre tract of land to the U.S. side of the river, but as man-made alterations do not change the boundary, this tract of land remained Mexican territory.
 This tract of land came to be known as Cordova Island, in a sense it was an island belonging to Mexico inside U.S. territory.
 Thus, there was little or no control by the local authorities, which created a haven for crime and opportunities for illegal crossings.

+Estimates for El Chamizal total anywhere between 590 and 1600 acres; but, in truth, its exact size and location remains highly contested and is perhaps impossible to define due to limited and cursory documentation for the river’s meanderings.